mjhasbach/MOIRA/README.md

 ## Description ##

 MOIRA is a Node module that retrieves your external IP address asynchronously.
 It works by requesting your IP from several different IP-fetching services simultaneously and reports the quickest result after verifying that it is a valid IP address.
-Similar modules that rely on only a single IP-reporting service can introduce issues (returning undefined, etc) in the event that the service is offline; I needed something with a bit more redundancy and reliability.
+Similar modules that rely on only a single IP-reporting service can introduce issues in the event that the service is offline; I needed something with a bit more redundancy and reliability.

 ## Installation ##